telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 __A guide on how to stake TLOS on EVM for the sTLOS receipt token.__

-This is very exciting for the future development of the Telos Defi ecosystem.
-Let's set this off here. sTLOS liquid staking allows you to remain flexible with your investments while enjoying staking rewards.
+The sTLOS receipt token very exciting for the future development of the Telos Defi ecosystem. sTLOS liquid staking allows you to remain flexible with your investments while enjoying staking rewards.

 Once liquidity pairs for sTLOS/TLOS are avaiable on our tEVM exchanges, these can be used to instantly sell sTLOS receipt tokens at market determined price.